MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Unobtrusive Monitoring Methodology

 The foreground (matrix) is derived as

-In the implementation, $\rho$ is set to $-6.907$,} and $\sigma$ is set to $\frac{M}{0.68\sqrt{2}}$ \cite{b30}, where $M$ is set as the mean of the absolute value of pixel differences from successive depth frames in the background model.
+In the implementation, $\rho$ is set to $-6.907$,} and $\sigma$ is set to $\frac{M}{0.68\sqrt{2}}$ \cite{b30}, where $M$ is the mean of the absolute value of pixel differences from successive depth frames in the background model.
 Once the foreground pixels are detected, the traditional post-processing procedures (size filter, tracking, and open processing) are applied to the foreground mask to remove noisy areas.
-The two most recent foreground regions are also saved (as a binary mask for privacy) for the reference of the following misdetection suppression process.
+The two most recent foreground regions are also saved (as a binary mask for privacy) for reference in the following misdetection suppression process.

-Background frame pixels are selectively updated, excluding foreground pixels, since some observed body parts may not have any motion for a long time and should not be updated to the background for inactivity detection purposes.
+Background frame pixels are selectively updated {for every loop}, excluding foreground pixels, since some observed body parts may not have any motion for a long time and should not be updated to the background for inactivity detection purposes.
 The latest background frame is updated and added to the background model sequence, and the oldest frame is removed.
-For the latest background frame at time t, the foreground area is not updated, it is directly copied from the background frame at time t-1, whereas the previous background area is updated with the corresponding pixels from the current depth frame $D_t$, as:
+For the latest background frame at time $t$, the foreground area is not updated, it is directly copied from the background frame at time $t-1$, whereas the previous background area is updated with the corresponding pixels from the current depth frame $D_t$, as:

 where $\alpha$ is the background update ratio.

 (ii) Motion detection \\ Motion is detected using a color difference method, by subtracting the color of each pixel in the current frame from the color of the corresponding pixel in the previous frame, taking the absolute value, and comparing it to a threshold.
 This basic method is sensitive to detect small true motions of the human body (e.g., fingers) and insensitive to slow changes in natural light; however, it is susceptible to small image artifacts and noise.
 For example, sudden lighting changes when watching TV at home, especially at night when the room light is dim.
 Sudden changes in TV light reflected on the human body can be mistaken for movement.